Click on topics below to view quick instructional videos.

 Hello World - LED Blink: Model to blink the red an LED’s at 0.5 Hz. and alternately blink the red and blue LED’s at 5Hz.

-Frequency Controlled Red LED Blink - Example of Host to target communication using VisSim EMBEDDED Application to blink the red LED on the Target Texas Instrument F28069M LaunchPad Development Kit using a VisSim slider block.
+Example of Host to target communication using VisSim EMBEDDED Application to blink the red LED on the Target Texas Instrument F28069M LaunchPad Development Kit using a VisSim slider block.
 Host, Target, Source Model, and Debug Model terminology is discussed as well as an example of Rapid Prototyping.

-Frequency Controlled Red LED Blink with On Time Measurement – Host to/from target communication using the VisSim EMBEDDED Application to blink the red LED on the Target Texas Instrument F28069M LaunchPad Development Kit using a VisSim slider block, measure the LED “On” time, and communicate the value back to the VisSim Host where it is displayed in “plot” and “display” blocks.
+Example of host to/from target communication using the VisSim EMBEDDED Application to blink the red LED on the Target Texas Instrument F28069M LaunchPad Development Kit using a VisSim slider block, measure the LED “On” time, and communicate the value back to the VisSim Host where it is displayed in “plot” and “display” blocks.

-Monitor Buffer Controlled Frequency Sin Wave – High speed data collection using the VIsSim Monitor Buffer Read and Write blocks, using the plot block to display Monitor Buffer data, displaying the % CPU usage using the Target Interface Block, and controlling the Target update time.
+Monitor Buffer Controlled Frequency Sin Wave – High speed data collection using the VisSim Monitor Buffer Read and Write blocks, using the plot block to display Monitor Buffer data, displaying the % CPU usage using the Target Interface Block, and controlling the Target update time.